zoosmand/ifc-winglang/aws-security.md

-# AWS security configuration
+# AWS security access configuration

 ## AWS IAM configuration for several AWS organizations.

 ### 1st step:

 Create an AWS organization within the main account.
 It is free of charge.
 AWS Organizations provide a way to centrally manage and govern multiple AWS accounts.
-In this case, we are setting up an organization named "testing" for organizational purposes.
+In this case, we are setting up an organization named "testing" for testing purposes.

 <img src="./screenshots/01.png" width="400px" alt="AWS organizations">